Green Party of Arkansas: 2007–2008

 The party began its party petition for 2008 on July 28, 2007.
 Under a law passed earlier this year, party petitions require 10,000 valid signatures and must be completed in any 60-day period that the group chooses. in 2006 the law permitted four months.
 On September 26, 2007, the Green Party of Arkansas submitted 17,197 signatures to the secretary of state's office.
 Assuming there are at least 10,000 valid signatures, the Green Party would then be a qualified party in Arkansas for 2008, able to nominate for all partisan office in the state, by convention.
 The secretary of state's office had 30 days to check and verify the signatures, and on October 17, the Arkansas Green Party was notified that its petition has been certified.

 2008 was the first time the Green Party had a separate primary ballot in Arkansas.
-There were four candidates filed to run in the presidential primary Cynthia McKinney, Kent Mesplay, Kat Swift, and Jared A. Ball.
+There were four candidates filed to run in the presidential primary Cynthia McKinney, Kent Mesplay, Kat Swift, and Jared Ball.
 In January 2008, Ball withdrew from the campaign and endorsed McKinney but his name was not removed from the ballot.

 The presidential primary was held on Super Tuesday, February 5, 2008.
 The results of the primary were as follows: